Cyndi Lauper: 2008–2009: Bring Ya to the Brink

-2010–2012: The Celebrity Apprentice, Memphis Blues, memoir
+2010–2012: The Celebrity Apprentice, Memphis Blues and memoir

 In January 2010, Mattel released a Cyndi Lauper Barbie doll as part of their "Ladies of the 80s" series.

 In March 2010, Lauper appeared on NBC's The Celebrity Apprentice, coming in sixth place.

-Memphis Blues—Lauper's 7th studio album—was released on June 22, 2010, and debuted on the Billboard Blues Albums chart at No. 1, and at No. 26 on the Billboard Top 200.
-The album remained No. 1 on the Blues Albums chart for 14 consecutive weeks; Memphis Blues was nominated for Best Traditional Blues Album at the 2011 Grammy Awards.
+Memphis Blues—Lauper's eleventh studio album—was released on June 22, 2010, and debuted on the Billboard Blues Albums chart at number one, and at number 26 on the Billboard Top 200.
+The album remained number one on the Blues Albums chart for 14 consecutive weeks; Memphis Blues was nominated for Best Traditional Blues Album at the 2011 Grammy Awards.

-Lauper made international news in March 2011 for an impromptu performance of "Girls Just Want to Have Fun" while waiting for a delayed flight at Aeroparque Jorge Newbery in Buenos Aires.
+Lauper made international news in March 2011 for an impromptu performance of "Girls Just Want to Have Fun" while waiting for a delayed flight at Aeroparque Jorge Newbery in Buenos Aires, Argentina.
 A video was later posted on YouTube.

 In November 2011, she released two Christmas singles exclusive to iTunes.
-The first release was a Blues-inspired cover of Elvis Presley's classic "Blue Christmas", and the second was a new version of "Home for the holidays", a duet with Norah Jones.
-In June 2012, Lauper made her first appearance for WWE in 27 years, to promote WWE Raw's 1000th episode to memorialize "Captain" Lou Albano.
+The first release was a Blues-inspired cover of Elvis Presley's classic "Blue Christmas", and the second was a new version of "Home for the Holidays", a duet with Norah Jones.
+In June 2012, Lauper made her first appearance for WWE in 27 years, to promote WWE Raws 1000th episode to memorialize "Captain" Lou Albano.

 In September 2012, Lauper performed at fashion designer Betsey Johnson's 40 year Retrospective Fashion show.
-She also released a New York Times best selling memoir that detailed her struggle with child abuse and depression.
+That month Lauper also published her memoir Cyndi Lauper: A Memoir, in which she detailed her struggle with childhood abuse and depression.